AaronSofaer/patreon-post-webhook-to-discord/README.md

   * make `patreonCreateWebhook.json` from `patreonCreateWebhook.json.dist`
     * Edit URL, edit campaign.
 No shell variables.
   * `curl -H "Content-Type:application/json" -H "Accept: application/json" -H "Authorization: Bearer $PATREON_TOKEN" -d '@patreonCreateWebhook.json' "https://patreon.com/api/oauth2/v2/webhooks"`
-  * If you run it more than once, a get on the above without the post data will show how many, and `-X DELETE` on `/webhooks/{id}` will remove extras
+  * If you run it more than once, a get on the above without the post data will show how many, and `-X DELETE` on `/webhooks/{id}` will remove extras. a GET to the above, without the -d will show all viable webhooks.